me-box/core-arbiter/README.md

 Routes are encoded into tokens (as macaroon caveats).
 Routes are made up of a target container, an API path, and an HTTP method.
 The arbiter is indifferent to methods, but for the majority of APIs, `GET` requests map to read operations, and `POST` requests map to write operations.

 Paths are JSON-formatted whitelists of accessible endpoints formatted as defined [here](https://github.com/pillarjs/path-to-regexp#parameters) and are testable [here](http://forbeslindesay.github.io/express-route-tester/).
 More information [here](https://github.com/me-box/admin/blob/master/specs/token-auth.md#path--datasourceapi).
+The arbiter will mint tokens to paths (exact or RegExp) that match granted path permissions following those RegExp rules.

 NB: CM arbiter key MUST be provided as per section 7.1 of the [Hypercat 3.0 specs](http://shop.bsigroup.com/upload/276778/PAS_212.pdf).
 The arbiter will not accept requests that don't include a key that matches that passed to it in the `CM_KEY` environment variable on launch.